 Emma currently holds an undergraduate degree from the University of Reading in Zoology, with a specialisation in animal behaviour, a full qualification with the Institute of Modern Dog Trainers (IMDT), a tracking instructor qualification from the UK College of Scent Detection (UKCSD) and is a level one judge and trainer for the World Scent Detection Association (WSDA).
 Emma is also a student member of the Fellowship of Animal Behaviour Clinicians (FABC), FABC ensures that their members are committed to their professional and academic development, with this being reviewed on a yearly basis.

-Emma was recently awarded Dog Trainer of the Year for the South West of England by the Prestige Awards.
+Emma was recently awarded Dog Trainer of the Year for the South West of England by the Prestige Awards two years running.
 Winners are chosen by an independent panel of judges who examine the services offered by a business, for both their uniqueness and quality assurance.
-She’s very much looking forward to the upcoming event to celebrate this achievement in 2021!

 Pumba - Call me Mr Pig (ntd, itd, atd, Etd, vRL1-Ex)

 Pumba is an eight year old Patterdale terrier who has been with Emma since eight weeks old.
 He’s been an very challenging dog to work with as he has incredibly strong prey drive which means getting his attention out and about in the countryside has been a challenge at times!
 Due to bad experiences he’s also afraid of children and men.